-- Shout Out: The Twilight Steeple is all one for Paper Mario: The Thousand-Year Door.
+- Shout-Out: The Twilight Steeple is all one for Paper Mario: The Thousand-Year Door.

-- Solve the Soup Cans: Mostly avoided, but a few instances Played for Laughs, like having to break the Red Wool with a Cake.
+- Solve the Soup Cans: Mostly avoided, but a few instances are Played for Laughs, like having to break the Red Wool with a Cake.

 - Take a Third Option/Off the Rails: One puzzle is literally impossible and requires you to escape through a secret passage.

-- Tomato in the Mirror: The King is insane, and killed everyone.
+- Tomato in the Mirror: The King is insane, and he killed everyone.
 He constructed the challenges and wrote the notes himself for fun.

 - Under the Sea: Explosion Reef.

 The Tide duologyA pair of loosely connected puzzle maps.

 - Wintertide: The protagonist receives a letter from the children of the village of Wintertide, asking for help after mysterious strangers started controlling the minds of the village's adults.
 Upon arriving, they find the village abandoned.
 Mind Screw and Nightmare Fuel ensues.

-- Chronotide: The protagonist is summoned by the Chrono Keeper, who's city is under threat from a force known only as The Darkness.
-In order to protect the Chrono Crystal, he preserved the city outside the space-time continuum and ejected its 8 Power Cores to various points in space-time.
+- Chronotide: The protagonist is summoned by the Chrono Keeper, whose city is under threat from a force known only as The Darkness.
+In order to protect the Chrono Crystal, he preserved the city outside the space-time continuum and ejected the Crystal's 8 Power Cores to various points in space-time.
 The protagonist must now retrieve them from frozen snapshots of places and times in the city, gathering clues from the readable thoughts of the people frozen in those moments.
 Slightly less Mind Screw and a lot more Nightmare Fuel ensues.

 Curse Of The Pumpkin Prince duology:

 - The Curse Of The Pumpkin Prince: The protagonist is a friend of the great wizard Senros J. Majek, who, in order to prove his superiority, has recently killed the Pumpkin Prince, a spirit keeping the land safe from evil monsters.
-The protagonist takes in on themself to bring him back to life.
+The protagonist takes it on themself to bring him back to life.